kotcity/kotcity/README.md

 ## Contribution

 You can contribute buildings (see assets directory), ideas for the game, help with art and so on by creating issues or fork the repo and start to make pull requests.
-If you willing to, don't forget to add your name to CREDITS file.

 By submitting the work to the repository, you're agree that your work should be compatible with Apache License 2.0 and assets license (undecided for now).